UngluedBike/lap-clipboard-inserter/README.md

 ### Firefox

-You can download it here: [Firefox Browser ADD-ONS](https://addons.mozilla.org/en-US/firefox/addon/lap-clipboard-inserter/)
+~~You can download it here: [Firefox Browser ADD-ONS](https://addons.mozilla.org/en-US/firefox/addon/lap-clipboard-inserter/)~~

-Note: this version uses Manifest V2 because Firefox doesn't support Manifest V3 yet.
-The code can be found under the `manifest-v2` branch.
+~~Note: this version uses Manifest V2 because Firefox doesn't support Manifest V3 yet.
+The code can be found under the `manifest-v2` branch.~~

 ### Chrome

-I am currently waiting until this [feature](https://bugs.chromium.org/p/chromium/issues/detail?id=1339382) gets stabilized to push to the Chrome Web Store.
+~~I am currently waiting until this [feature](https://bugs.chromium.org/p/chromium/issues/detail?id=1339382) gets stabilized to push to the Chrome Web Store.~~ Extension has been updated, but I have not looked into pushing it to the web store yet.

 ## Building